emmyileeva/Workbook-3/README.md

 - How to write output to files in both `.csv` and `.json` formats
 - How to format and display dates and times using different patterns and time zones
 - How to write logs with timestamps to track user actions
+- How to sort `ArrayList` items using custom `Comparator`
+- How to implement menu-driven applications for real-world scenarios